Funeral service scheduled for slain Concord officer, Rowan native scheduled Tuesday - Salisbury Post

 Memorials may be made to the church at P.O.
 Box 308, Faith, NC 28041.
 Condolences can be made online at powlesfuneralhome.com.

-Read a full story about Shuping and local residents memories of him by clicking here.
+Read a full story about Shuping and local memories of him by clicking here.

 Spencer hires finance officer as administration takes shape